 South Africa and Japan enjoy well-established relations, which are particularly strong in the fields of trade and investment; science and technology cooperation; and skills or capacity development assistance.
 Since 2010, the relations have been upgraded to a Strategic Cooperation Partnership.
-Japan is a major investor into the South African economy - there are currently over 160 Japanese companies in South Africa, sustaining over 150 000 local job opportunities.
+Japan is a major investor into the South African economy.